pph-collective/provident-app/README.md

 ]
 ```

+Optional keys:

-The `options` key is optional.
-It is a list of strings on a rating scale and defaults to the following:
+`options`: a list of strings on a rating scale and defaults to the following.
 ```
 options: [
     "Strongly Disagree",